Medicare 101: How Does Medicare Work?

 - Do you have a history of gestational diabetes (diabetes during pregnancy), or did you deliver a baby weighing more than 9 pounds?

-For people with diabetes.
+Medicare Part B covers diabetes self-management training sessions for people with that condition.
 Your doctor or other healthcare provider must provide a written order.
-You pay 20% of the Medicare-approved amount, and the Part B deductible applies.

 Note: Insulin and certain medical supplies used to inject insulin, such as syringes, may be covered by Medicare prescription drug coverage (Part D).